emprcl/runal/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/emprcl/runal) ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/emprcl/runal/build.yml)

-Runal is a simple creative coding tool for the terminal.
+Runal is a simple creative coding environment for the terminal.
 It works similarly as [p5js](https://p5js.org/) and can either be programmed with JavaScript, or used as a Go package.

 > :warning: _Runal is a work-in-progress.
-It has only been tested on Linux and the API should not be considered as stable._
+It has only been tested on Linux and the API should not be considered as stable until it reaches 1.0._

 _Feel free to [open an issue](https://github.com/emprcl/runal/issues/new)._